Uemerson/OpenCV/README.md

 # OpenCV
 Application created using JAVA, WEKA and OPENCV to recognize the characters Bart and Homer.
-Using algorithms J48, Naive Bayes, OneR, JRip and SVM
+Using algorithms J48, Naive Bayes, OneR, JRip, SVM and MultilayerPerceptron